solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   [Azure App Service on Linux FAQ]

+## App debugging

+Following software development best practices makes your code simpler to develop, test, debug, and deploy.
+Here are some strategies to resolve application issues.

+-   Use logging utilities wisely to help troubleshoot failures without impairing app performance.
+Structured logging utilities, like PHP's native logging functions or third-party tools, such as [KLogger], can write logs to the console, to files, or to central repositories.
+    Monitoring tools can parse these logs and alert anomalies.

+-   In development environments, remote debugging tools like [XDebug] may be useful.
+You can set breakpoints and step through code execution.
+[Apps running on Azure App Service PHP and Container instances can take advantage of XDebug.]

+    -   Users of Visual Studio Code can install XDebug's [PHP Debug extension].

+-   To debug slow PHP applications, consider using Application Performance Monitoring solutions like [Azure Application Insights][Application Insights], which integrates with Azure Monitor.
+Here are a few common culprits for low-performing PHP apps.

+    -   Executing database queries against tables that are indexed inefficiently
+    -   Configuring web servers poorly, such as by choosing a suboptimal number of worker processes to serve user requests
+    -   Disabling [opcode caching], requiring PHP to compile code files to opcodes every request

+-   Write tests to ensure that applications function as intended when code is modified.
+Review the [07 / Testing] document for more information about different testing strategies.
+Tests should be included in automated release processes.

 ## General issue mitigation

-Generally, all cloud applications should include connection [retry logic], which typically responds to transient issues by initiating subsequent connections after a delay.
+-   Generally, all cloud applications should include connection [retry logic], which typically responds to transient issues by initiating subsequent connections after a delay.

+-   In the Azure portal, navigate to the **Diagnose and solve problems** tab of your Flexible Server instance for suggestions regarding common connectivity, performance, and availability issues.

+    ![This image demonstrates the Diagnose and solve problems tab of a Flexible Server instance in the Azure portal.]

+    This experience integrates with Azure Resource Health to demonstrate how Azure outages affect your provisioned resources.

+    ![This image demonstrates how Azure Resource Health correlates Azure service outages with the customer's provisioned resources.]

-If none of the above resolve the issue with the MySQL instance, [send a support request from the Azure portal.]
+-   If none of the above resolve the issue with the MySQL instance, [send a support request from the Azure portal.]

-### Other resources
+## Recommended content

+[Troubleshoot errors commonly encountered during or post migration to Azure Database for MySQL]

 [Azure Community Support] Ask questions, get answers, and connect with Microsoft engineers and Azure community experts

+[Troubleshoot data encryption in Azure Database for MySQL]

 ## 09 / Summary